Uterine Fibroid Embolization

 What else is important to know about uterine fibroid embolization?

-Additionally, patients should also be aware that the effects of embolization on fertility are not well known.
+Patients should also be aware that the effects of embolization on fertility are not well known.
 This is a treatment generally only offered to women who no longer wish to become pregnant.
 Also this treatment is for women who want to avoid having a hysterectomy.
 Your physician and interventional radiology specialist will discuss these concerns with you.